 Fact #5: Australia has a range of contraception options available

 There are plenty of contraception options in Australia that allow you to have an enjoyable and safe sexual experience, including condoms, intrauterine devices (IUDs) and the contraceptive pill.
-Contraception prevents unplanned pregnancy, where protection (like condoms) prevents unplanned pregnancy and protects STIs from being passed from a person with an infection to another.
+Contraception prevents unplanned pregnancy, whereas protection (like condoms) prevents unplanned pregnancy and protects STIs from being passed from one person with an infection to another.

 It’s not a case of ‘one size fits all’ when it comes to contraception.
 Each form of contraception has its own pros and cons.
 Do your research and chat to your doctor about the different options available to you, and figure out which one would best suit your lifestyle and needs.